sauravbhati0991/Airline-management/README.md

 3. Now run the site by typing the follwing command on the terminal

            npm start
+4. for the Booking and Myflight  exccess, give command on the terminal:- npm run start

     > > > > > > > f2808ce32ae5dba400937925f9f5d1c2859fcbf2